SENSAAS/sensaas/docs/index.rst

 .. image:: _static/alignment.png

 **SENSAAS** is the result of a collaboration between researchers of two labs of `UCA (University Côte d'Azur) <https://univ-cotedazur.fr/>`_: `I3S <https://www.i3s.unice.fr>`_ and `IPMC <https://www.ipmc.cnrs.fr/cgi-bin/site.cgi>`_.
-Based on the publication `SenSaaS: Shape-based Alignment by Registration of Colored Point-based Surfaces <https://onlinelibrary.wiley.com/doi/full/10.1002/minf.202000081>`_, **SENSAAS** is a shape-based alignment program which allows to superimpose molecules in 3D space.
+Based on the publication `SenSaaS: Shape-based Alignment by Registration of Colored Point-based Surfaces <https://onlinelibrary.wiley.com/doi/full/10.1002/minf.202000081>`_, **SENSAAS** is a shape-based alignment software which allows to superimpose molecules in 3D space.

 **Tutorial:** `This video <nul>`_ on Youtube provides a tutorial for installing and executing SENSAAS